lumi-a/masters-thesis/thesis.typ

 #pagebreak()
 = FunSearch <section-funsearch>
-Making progress on the different problems introduced it @section-problems-definitions involves a similar task for all of them: We would like to find instances that have some problem-specific undesirable quality:
+Making progress on the different problems introduced in @section-problems-definitions involves a similar task for all of them: We would like to find instances that have some problem-specific undesirable quality:
 - For bin-packing, we would like to find an instance $I$ where, if $I$ is shuffled randomly, the Best-Fit algorithm performs, in expectation, poorly compared to an optimum solution:
   $
     Score(I)